nderscore/runty/packages/website/docs/custom-fns.md

 ## More Examples

 Want to see more example runty functions?
-Check out the [source code](https://github.com/nderscore/runty/tree/master/src/fns) for our standard library fns on github.
+Check out the [source code](https://github.com/nderscore/runty/tree/master/packages/runty/src/fns) of our standard library fns on github.